Syrian Basketball League: History

-Jalaa SC, previously known as Shabibeh, dominated the league from 1956 until 1978.
+Al-Shabibeh dominated the league from 1956 until 1978.
 Then another team from Aleppo, Al-Ittihad SC, took all the titles until 1993.
 Later on, Damascus clubs Al Wahda and Al-Jaish SC won some titles sporadically.
-In 2021, for the first time in SBL history, the league was won by a club from the city of Homs, Al-Karamah SC.
+In 2021, for the first time in SBL history, the league was won by a club from the city of Homs, Al-Karamah.

 Sponsorship

 As of 2022, the league's main partners are Sinalco, Syriatel, Cham Wings Airlines, Sama TV and Syria TV.